NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 # Introduction

-These instructions explain how to get an edk2/edk2-platforms build running on the NVIDIA Jetson platforms.
+These instructions explain how to install and boot Linux on NVIDIA Jetson Platforms using UEFI firmware.

 # Experimental Feature Notice